 hi, there!

-I’m a researcher and content creator exploring how immersive technologies – such as artificial intelligence, augmented reality, and virtual reality – transform human perception, embodiment, and the processes through which knowledge, identity, and subjectivity are constituted.
+I’m a researcher and content creator exploring how immersive technologies — such as artificial intelligence, augmented reality, and virtual reality — transform human perception and embodiment, as well as the processes through which knowledge, identity, and subjectivity are constituted.

 My work lies at the intersection of phenomenology, epistemology, and the philosophy of technology.
-I investigate how technical systems shape the way we experience and understand the world, and how they redefine the boundaries between human and machine, self and environment.
+I investigate how technical systems mediate our experience of the world and reshape the boundaries between human and machine, self and environment.

-Currently pursuing a PhD in Philosophy at Université de Montréal, I focus on how emerging technologies influence the norms, conditions, and structures of perception in the digital age, and what this means for our future modes of coexistence.
+Currently pursuing a PhD in Philosophy at the Université de Montréal, I focus on how emerging technologies influence the conditions, norms, and structures of perception in the digital age — and what this means for the future of human–technological coexistence.

 education